datalad/datalad-next/README.md

   class to facilitate development of external backends in Python is also provided.
 - Enhance `datalad-configuration` to support getting configuration from "global" scope without a dataset being present.
+- A `download` command as a front-end for a modular URL operation framework.
+  This framework directly supports operation on `http(s)`, `ssh`, and `file` URLs, and can be extended with custom functionality for additional protocols or even interaction with specific individual servers.
+The basic operations `download`, `upload`, `delete`, and `sniff` are understood, and can be implemented.
+The framework offers uniform progress reporting and simultaneous content has computation.
+- A `python-requests` compatible authentication handler (`DataladAuth`) that interfaces DataLad's credential system.
+- Boosted throughput of DataLad's `runner` component for command execution.
+- Substantially more comprehensive replacement for DataLad's `constraints` system for type conversion and parameter validation.

 ## Summary of additional features for DataLad extension development

+- Framework for uniform command parameter validation.
+Regardless of the used API (Python, CLI, or GUI), command parameters are uniformly validated.
+This facilitates a stricter separation of parameter specification (and validation) from the actual implementation of a command.
+The latter can now focus on a command's logic only, while the former enables more uniform and more comprehensive validation and error reporting.
+Beyond per-parameter validation and type-conversion also inter-parameter dependency validation and value transformations are supported.
+- Improved composition of importable functionality.
+Key components for `commands`, `annexremotes`, `datasets` (etc) are collected in topical top-level modules that provide "all" necessary pieces in a single place.
 - `serve_path_via_webdav` test decorator that automatically deploys a local WebDAV server.
 - `with_credential` test decorator that temporarily deploys a credential to the